ewafula/MetaClassifier/docs/MetaClassifier.md

 **Outputs**:

-All of the output will be in the `sample_input` directory, the sample input file name if the desired output name was not provided by the `-o` option.
-If running the complete pipeline using the `metaclassifier.py` wrapper script as shown above, the contents of this output directory is as follows:
+All of the output will be in the `sample_input/` output directory, named after the sample input file name if an alternative output name was not provided by the `-o` option.
+If running the complete pipeline using the `metaclassifier.py` wrapper script as shown above, the contents of the output directory is as follows:
 ```
 sample_input/
 ├── merge_dir/